learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 ## Summary

-JSON files often have a deep nested structure that can require initial investigation into the schema hierarchy in order to become familiar with how data is stored.
-Once done, it is important to identify what data your are looking to extract and then develop a strategy to transform it into your standard workflow (which generally will be dependent on Pandas DataFrames or NumPy arrays).
+JSON files often have a deep, nested structure that can require initial investigation into the schema hierarchy in order to become familiar with how data is stored.
+Once done, it is important to identify what data you are looking to extract and then develop a strategy to transform it into your standard workflow (which generally will be dependent on Pandas DataFrames or NumPy arrays).